jverweijL/ElasticAutoTagger/README.md

  - Liferay DXP
  - Elasticsearch (not embedded)

-## How to install/setup rest-service
+## How to install/setup tagger-service rest webservice
  1. First create a war file of the tagger-service
  2. Install the war file in your application-server (this example uses Tomcat)
  3. Configure the rest-service (see also [externalized properties](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html))